 The process is complete after due diligence and any negotiations or alterations arising from it.
 The sale will be settled.
 Don’t forget to tell the Care Quality Commission about the sale.
 You may now need to continue working for some time or move on to the next chapter of your life.

-Christie & Co is the market leading specialist property adviser in the UK and Europe for advising on, buying, selling and providing valuations of businesses in its sectors.
+Christie & Co is the market-leading expert property adviser in the UK and Europe for advising on, buying, selling and providing valuations of businesses in its sectors.
 These include hotels, pubs, restaurants, childcare, healthcare, convenience retail, leisure and medical.

 Christie & Co’s consultancy, advisory, marketing and support teams provide expert advice.
 It maintains personal relationships with key trade buyers, together with private equity companies and other investors that are active across all its sectors.
 Its regional office network assures detailed knowledge of local markets and a wide network of contacts to find the right buyer.